 Cartel damage claims before German courts tend to be complex and lengthy cases.
 There is a growing tendency by first-instance courts first to decide separately on the general entitlement to damages and to leave the question of quantum to subsequent proceedings.

 Joint and several liability

-Furthermore, there is considerable uncertainty as to the respective shares of liability to be applied to the compensation claims. section 426(1) of the German Civil Code provides for equal portions of all debtors ‘unless otherwise determined'.
-Since the 9th Amendment the ARC contains a clause according to which the portions shall be determined according to the share of responsibility for the harm caused.11 These shares are all but easy to determine.
+Furthermore, there is considerable uncertainty as to the respective shares of liability to be applied to the compensation claims.
+Section 426(1) of the German Civil Code provides for equal portions of all debtors ‘unless otherwise determined’.
+German jurisprudence tends to favour shares based on the respective responsibility for the infringement which, in cartel cases, is all but easy to determine.
 In many cases it would seem appropriate to grant contribution claims based on the respective supply shares but this has not been established in German jurisprudence.

 - Directive 2014/104/EU of the European Parliament and of the Council of 26 November 2014 on certain rules governing actions for damages under national law for infringements of the competition law provisions of the Member States and of the European Union, OJ L 349, 5 December 2014, p.1.

 - Eg, section 142 of the German Code of Civil Procedure.